 Cosmos Seed Harvest Info

 The only problem with collecting cosmos seeds is finding out whether your plant is a hybrid or an heirloom.
 Hybrid seeds won’t reproduce faithfully the traits of their parent plants and aren’t good candidates for seed saving.
-The cosmos plant seeds from an heirloom, on the other hand, are ideal for this project.
+The cosmos plant seeds from an heirloom, on the other hand, and are ideal for this project.

 Tips for Collecting Cosmos Seeds

 Need to know how to harvest seeds from cosmos?
 To begin your cosmos flower seed collection, you first need to choose which blooms you want to grow next year.
 Find some particularly attractive samples and tie a short piece of yarn around the stems to mark them for later.

 Once the flowers begin to die back, the cosmos seed harvest can begin.
 Test a stem on one of your marked blooms by bending it, once the flower dies and the petals begin to fall off.
 If the stem snaps easily in half, it’s ready to pick.
 Remove all the dried flower heads and place them into a paper bag to capture loose seeds.

 Remove the seeds from the pods by cracking the pods with your fingernail over a table covered in paper towels.
 Flick the inside of each pod to make sure you remove all the seeds.
 Line a cardboard box with more paper towels and pour the seeds into the box.

 Place them in a warm spot where they won’t be disturbed.
 Shake the box once a day to move the seeds around and allow them to dry for six weeks.